sushanted/utils.json/README.md

 # utils.json
 Contains json related utilities <br>

 <b><a href="https://github.com/sushanted/utils.json/blob/master/src/main/java/sr/utils/json/sort/JsonSorter.java">JsonSorter</a></b> : Java based json sorter.
 Sorts the json alphabetically and recursively, all the maps are sorted by their keys while lists are sorted by their inner contents' json representation.
+This is very helpful utility to compare multiple jsons which are equal in content but where content order is differnt in different jsons.

 For example: